cjwright/TinyML/README.md

 # TinyML

-Code fro the book TinyML by Warden and Situnayake
+Code from the book TinyML by Warden and Situnayake